jperelli/eucovidcert/README.md

 # eucovidcert

-This is a simple **UNOFICCIAL** application to read the QR of the EU covid certificate and show all the information the QR contains.
+This is a simple **UNOFFICIAL** application to read the QR of the EU covid certificate and show all the information the QR contains.

 Use it here: https://eucovidcert.vercel.app